 Eleven years of formal research surveys, thousands of interviews and conversations at all levels worldwide, moderation of countless posts and exchanges in The Customer Success Forum on LinkedIn, and review of too many articles and papers from all sources has expanded our research database — and extended and refined the bank of questions.
 The result is unequaled anywhere.

-Our years of research is the foundation for the three services we offer: Briefings, Customer Success Direct, and Customer Success Reviews.
-If you really want to know what’s going on in the profession and practice of Customer Success, and/or how your company’s Customer Success group compares to those of others, please give us a call or contact us here.
+Our years of research is the foundation for all of the services we offer.
+If you really want to know what’s going on in the profession, practice, and ecosystem of Customer Success, and/or how your company’s Customer Success group compares to those of others, please give us a call or contact us here.